 Walking Spoiler: She is the "treasure" that Mario, Peach and the X-Nauts had been trying to reach first, and the revelation of her existence by TEC is when the nature of the X-Nauts' Evil Plan is made apparent.
 It's also hard to even hint at her Demonic Possession of Peach without spoiling that twist.

 "Snack time, my little appetizers!
 But which one of you morsels should I taste first?"

-A huge dragon residing in a castle named for her, Hooktail is one of few remaining vestiges of the age in which the Shadow Queen ruled, and continues to guard a Crystal Star until Mario puts an end to her once and for all.
-As her gender is not mentioned when she is faced, Hooktail is mistakenly assumed by the party to be male.
-With her queen gone, Hooktail has taken to terrorising the nearby village of Petalburg, the skeletal remains of many former Koopa inhabitants of which may be found in her castle.
+A huge dragon residing in a castle named for her.
+She routinely snacks on the residents of Petalburg and guards a Crystal Star until Mario puts an end to her.
+As her gender isn't mentioned when she is faced, Hooktail is mistakenly assumed by the party to be male.
+She and her two older brothers were "pets" of the Shadow Queen.

 A giant, yellow bird and champion of the Glitz Pit, a fighting arena.
 He's loud, brash, obnoxious, and thinks he's the best fighter around.
 He uses some dirty tricks during fights, but insists that he'll fight clean once Mario finds the Crystal Star.

 Combat Pragmatist: Launches himself from the walls of the arena, and even grabs onto the ceiling beam at one point (putting him beyond the reach of most attacks) and shakes it to drop objects down on Mario.
 At one point he sends Mario a poisoned cake.
 If you eat it, your partner will be paralyzed in the next fight.

 "Hear my voice, spirits!
 Take their ship and show them the meaning of fear!"